 Racial Geography Tour

 With the new digital Racial Geography Tour, take a self-guided exploration across the Forty Acres with African & African Diaspora Studies professor Edmund T. Gordon.
 Learn how racism, patriarchy, and the militarist nationalism of the New South are embodied in campus architecture and landscaping.

 Only virtual tours are available at this time.

 Contact: Clare Donnelly, Gallery Manager

 - The Visual Arts Center (VAC) is a 13,000 square-foot gallery situated in the College of Fine Arts at The University of Texas at Austin.
 Our mission is to provide a platform for artists, curators, and educators to experiment, test ideas, and take risks.
 Through our exhibitions and public programs, we aim to spark generative conversations about art and contemporary society.
 We believe art has the potential to unite, inform, and inspire us to take action toward creating a more just world.
 The VAC is always free and open to the public.
-You can find more information about our Fall 2021 exhibitions here.
+You can find more information about the VAC’s exhibitions here.

 - The Texas Memorial Museum can accommodate up to 200 students on a self-guided tour or 50 students on a guided tour at one time.
 Learn more about tour options and scheduling a visit.